ThaerMun/FaceRecognitionWebApp/README.md

 Front End :-

 1. Clone this repo
-2. Go to the FaceRecognitionWebApp-Front-End directory
+2. Go to the "Whereface-Front-End" directory
 3. Run `npm install`
 4. Run `npm start`
 5. Go to: localhost:3000